 Training and Experience

-When I began my career, 11 years ago, I was trained at Tufts University by the mothers of anti-bias education itself: Debbie LeeKeenan and Louise Derman-Sparks (authors of Anti-Bias Education for Young Children and Ourselves, 2009).
+I was trained at Tufts University by the mothers of anti-bias education: Debbie LeeKeenan and Louise Derman-Sparks (authors of Anti-Bias Education for Young Children and Ourselves, 2009).
 Debbie, the former Director of Tufts' Eliot Pearson Children's Lab School, was my advisor and mentored me during the early years of my teaching career.
 She was working with Louise Derman-Sparks on their next book, at the time, and using our lab school as part of their research.
 I was fortunate to be able to learn from the source how to address biases and prejudices, what anti-bias education looks like for both children as well as adults, and how to teach others the steps necessary to do this important work.

 My Developed Skills